Karol-Perec/wykopXD/README.md

 ## Check it out

-[Deplyed on AWS](https://master.d25ragnar7mkzl.amplifyapp.com/) - React SPA and serverless in action.
+[Deployed on AWS](https://master.d25ragnar7mkzl.amplifyapp.com/) - React SPA and serverless in action.